reno1319/Librum_al/README.md

 A self-publishing platform for digital ebooks — authors upload and sell, readers browse and buy.

-Built with Next.js, TypeScript, Tailwind CSS, Supabase (database, auth, file storage), and Stripe (checkout + author payouts).
+Built with Claude, Next.js, TypeScript, Tailwind CSS, Supabase (database, auth, file storage), and Stripe (checkout + author payouts).

 > See [`ROADMAP.md`](./ROADMAP.md) for everything left to build.